AustralianSDAF/2024-06-18-Remote-Sensing-Workshop/index.md

 </p>
 {% endif %}

-{% comment %}
-SPECIAL REQUIREMENTS

-Modify the block below if there are any special requirements.
-{% endcomment %}
 <p id="requirements">
   <strong>Requirements:</strong>
-  {% if online == "false" %}
     Participants must bring a laptop with a
     Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
-  {% else %}
-    Participants must have access to a computer with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
-  {% endif %}
   They should have a few specific software packages installed (listed <a href="#setup">below</a>).
 </p>